xenify-io/litepaper/README.md

 - **1,500,000 XNF assigned as an exclusive airdrop for swap participants:** To encourage engagement and bolster liquidity, each chain will have an exclusive airdrop of 1,500,000 XNF for users that perform swaps before the deployment of XNF.
 The airdrop will take place on the first day of launch, and will be distributed as locked tokens, gradually unlocking over 730 days.

 Drawing inspiration from Bitcoin, Xenify's distribution model adopts the halving principle.
-As illustrated in the accompanying graph below, following the 7th halving, the rate of Xenify's daily swap auction stabilises, ensuring a consistent output of 156.25 XNF tokens per day until the maximum supply is reached in month 2112.
+As illustrated in the accompanying graph below, following the 7th halving, the rate of Xenify's daily mint allocation stabilises, ensuring a consistent output of 156.25 XNF tokens per day until the maximum supply is reached in month 2112.
 This innovative strategy has been thoughtfully engineered to ensure an equitable supply distribution centred around long-term user participation, highlighting Xenify's unwavering commitment to fostering a balanced ecosystem and an engaged community.

 <p align="center" dir="auto">
   <picture>